aniketg-dev/dreamholidays/HERO_SLIDES_DOCUMENTATION.md

 # Hero Slides Management System

-This document describes the new hero slides management system implemented for the Dream Holidays website.
+This document describes the new hero slides management system implemented for the Charika Tours and Travels website.

 ## Features